The Importance of Having Good Manners!

 Good manners is a social glue, that simply shows that we care.
 Years ago, everyone was brought up with good manners.
 If only for empathy for others.
 A good example of where this has gone wrong, is the litter issue.
 If you cared about other people and wildlife, you would not drop litter.

-Who is going to pick it up?
+Back here, who is going to pick up our litter?
 The council?
 Often people who drop litter are the same people who complain about paying rising council tax.
 But this is one reason why it goes up, to fund people to pick up trash that others leave behind.

 The Edge Gained from Polite Behaviour